PnEcrins/GeoNature-mobile/README.md

 Map layers can be provided in [MBTiles](http://mapbox.com/developers/mbtiles/) format.
 Here is a step-by-step tutorial to create a MBTiles file, from a WMS service.

-First, install required tools :
+First, install required tools:

 >     sudo apt-get install python-setuptools
 >     sudo easy_install TileCache
 >     sudo easy_install mbutil

-Configure *TileCache* for your WMS service, in a file named ``tilecache.cfg`` :
+Configure *TileCache* for your WMS service, in a file named ``tilecache.cfg``:

 >     [scan]